11/26/2024

 President and CEO

+Right.
 So maybe I'll give you a high-level description.
-I think in the pipeline, we have one column and also – sorry, in the funnel, we have one column and the pipeline column.
-And in one column, I would say CV3 is a percentage below 50%, but in the pipeline column, CV3 domain controller is way above 50% in that pipeline.
-So in terms of Level 2+, maybe I'll add a little more color on that.
-We believe that when we look at the current price delta between Level 2+, and Level 2, and Level 1, we think the price delta is still high, and that really keeps OEM worried about introducing a brand new product in that price point.
-So I think a lot of OEMs are thinking about how to optimize the price while introducing a better Level 2-plus function features.
-That's something where we think we can help, because we keep telling people that, first of all, I think our bond saving for our OEM is significant compared to our competitors.
-More importantly, our software can be easily adapted from a high-end Level 2-plus to a lower Level 2-plus by really – with simple modification.
-And that software compatibility from a low-end to a high-end Level 2-plus will save a tremendous amount of R&D cost to our customers.
+I think in the pipeline, we have one column and the pipeline column.
+And in one column, I would say CV3 percentage is below 50%.
+But in the pipeline column, CV3 domain control is way above 50% in that pipeline.
+So in terms of level 2+, maybe I'll add a little more color on that.
+We believe that when we look at the current price delta between level two plus and the level two and level one, we think the price data is still high and that really keep OEM worry about introducing a brand new product in that price point.
+So I think a lot of OEMs are thinking about how to optimize the price and while introducing a better level 2 plus function features.
+That's something where we think we can help.
+Because we keep telling people that, first of all, I think our bond saving for our OEM is significant compared to our competitors.
+More importantly, our SOFR can be easily adapted from a high end level 2 plus to lower level 2 plus by really with simple modification.
+And that SOFR compatibility from the low end to high level 2 plus will save a tremendous amount of R&D cost to our customers.
 So I think we are trying to address the pinpoint of our customer.
-The reason of today's Level 2-plus cost delay, one is the cost, the other one is really the software development.
+The reason of today's level 2 plus cost at delay, one is the cost, the other one is really the software development.
 That's why we think we have a solution that we can address the pinpoint of our customers.
 Perfect.
-Then the second

 speaker